 $\sqrt{}$ Check tires for proper inflation (i.e., cold inflation pressure: 100 psig).
 If the motorhome has not been used, make sure that the "cold inflation" pressure is maintained.
-If the motorhome has recently been used, make sure that the "hot inflation" pressure (see the tire-manufacturer's literature to determine appropriate "hot inflation" pressure) is maintained.
-All tire pressures should be within 1-2 pounds (psig) of each other.
+If the motorhome has recently

 $\sqrt{}$ Examine wheel lug nuts to assure their proper tightness.
-If any lug nuts were found to be loose, first check the fit of the wheel to the hub to make sure the wheel is not mis-mounted which would produce a "wobbly" wheel when the motorhome is in motion, then tighten the lug nuts.
+If any lug nuts were found to be loose, first check the f t of the wheel to the hub to make sure the wheel is not mis-mounted, which would produce a "wobbly" wheel when the motorhome is in motion, then tighten the lug nuts.

-√ Check all fluid levels (e.g., engine oil, transmission fluid, coolant, power-steering fluid, brake fluid, battery fluid [if applicable], windshield-washer solvent) to assure correct levels are maintained.
-Fill any low reservoirs, as needed.
+$\sqrt{\text{Check all fluid levels (e.g., engine oil, transmission fluid, coolant, power-steering fluid, brake fluid, battery fluid [if applicable], windshield-washer solvent) to assure correct levels are maintained.
+Fill any low reservoirs, as needed.$

-$\sqrt{}$ DO NOT SUBSTITUTE any other fluids for specified oils, transmission fluid, brake fluid, or other hydraulic fluids-in most instances, substitutions are not acceptable and may void warranties.
+$\sqrt{\text{DO NOT SUBSTITUTE}}$ any other fluids for specified oils, transmission fluid, brake fluid, or other hydraulic fluids-in most instances, substitutions are not acceptable and may void warranties.

-$\sqrt{}$ Prior to starting the motorhome engine, make sure all lines (e.g., water, sewer) and electrical power cords are disconnected and properly stowed.
+$\sqrt{10}$ Prior to starting the motorhome engine, make sure all lines (e.g., water, sewer) and electrical power cords are disconnected and properly stowed.